dantonnoriega/PubPol590-Sp15/09_resampling_and_mle/3_group_task_resampled_logit.md

 	- 4 treatment groups(`(tariff, stimulus) in {A, B} X {1,3}`)
 - `kwh_redux_pretrial.csv` is a csv file with all the consumption data for the subsample above, including the time correction.
 - `Smart meters Residential pre-trial survey data.csv` is a csv of the pretrial survey.
 The incredibly long and hideous codebook is available [**here**](https://www.dropbox.com/s/t7f3f1kzv0em34b/RESIDENTIAL%20PRE%20TRIAL%20SURVEY.doc?dl=0).
+- `data_section2.csv` is a finished wide data set required for generate results in Section II.

 ---